Kodak 35 Rangefinder: Description

-Note: This model is often referred to as the gear coupled RF version due to the conspicuously placed gear next to the lens front element.
-The gear however, only provides a means of turning the front element using a finger on the edge of the wheel, and is no part of the link between the lens and the rangefinder.
+Note: This model is often referred to as the "gear coupled RF version" due to the conspicuously placed gear next to the lens front element.
+The gear however, only provides a means of turning the front element using a finger on the edge of the wheel, and is not part of the link between the lens and the rangefinder.

 The variations in finish and specifications

 Some RF models have black knobs and some have black rangefinder protrusion next to the lens, but the majority have plated metal knobs.
 There was no civil production between 1942 and 1945.
 The post-war viewfinder and the rangefinder models were also black with bright-chromed metal features, and an accessory shoe was added to the viewfinder model next to the rewind knob.
 For a while during the period from 1947 to 1949, the knobs were also made of white plastic instead of metal.
 Both the metal- and the white rewind knobs have a film reminder dial in the hub.

 A few minor modifications were also made to internal parts, notably to the film pressure plate spring that changes through a variety of shapes from rod to flat shape.
 Most, if not all shutters alternatives have a No. 5 Cable Release socket with a tiny removable coin-slotted screw plug, while the later ones also have a Kodak type flash synchroniser contact post.
 A metal band inscribed "Made in U.S.A." was attached to the top of the shutter housing cover plate, save for the last year or two of production.
 The milling pattern on the focusing wheel front goes through a variety of styles from flat to a pattern of several concentric circles.

 The Kodak 35 came with a hard brown leather ever-ready case.